-If you smoke, you are further increasing your risk for developing eye diseases, as well as many other diseases not related to your eyes.
+If you smoke, you are further increasing your risk for developing eye diseases.
+You are also at higher risk of debveloping many other diseases not related to your eyes.
 Smoking not only just increases the risk of these diseases, but it also makes diseases like cataracts, optic nerve damage, and macular degeneration develop faster.
 Quitting is the best thing you can do for your overall health.

 Limit the amount of strain you put on your eyes.
 When you’re working on the computer, blink a lot and take frequent breaks.
 You should also adjust the brightness of your computer monitor.
 This will eliminate glares on the screen to keep your eyes from getting too strained.
 Digital Eye Strain is something we all need to worry about as we become more and more dependent on technology.

 Eating eye-healthy foods can also reduce your risks for many different eye diseases and vision problems.
-If you make sure to include a lot of fruits and vegetables and healthy meats into your diet, then you will be sure to give your eyes all the vitamins and other nutrients they need to stay strong and ward off any diseases.
+Make sure to include a lot of fruits and vegetables and healthy meats in your diet.
+This will ensure you give your eyes all the vitamins and other nutrients they need to stay strong and ward off any diseases.

 While all fruits and vegetables are healthy for you to eat, some of them have more benefits for your eye health than others.
 Green leafy vegetables and orange fruits and vegetables tend to have the highest amount of vitamins and nutrients that will help your eyesight.
 Eating a healthy amount of these on a regular basis can do wonders for your eyesight later on.

 If you have blue eyes, don’t let this information scare you in any way.
 As long as you do your best to take good care of your eyes, you shouldn’t let what might happen in the future affect what’s going on right now.
 Eat right, visit your eye doctor and follow our other suggestions to preserve your vision for life.